quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 **Note:** Mapping the `name` path parameter automatically to the `name` parameter in the `GreetingUseCase` is possible because we compiled the application with the `--parameters` compiler option.
-Doing so gives the program [runtime access to parameter names](http://openjdk.java.net/jeps/118).
+Doing so gives the QuantumMaid [runtime access to parameter names](http://openjdk.java.net/jeps/118) and enables it to determine the appropriate mapping automatically.
+Take a look [here](https://www.logicbig.com/how-to/java-command/java-compile-with-method-parameter-names.html) to learn how to configure this if you didn't start the tutorial from the provided archetype.

 ## Using dependency injection

 QuantumMaid supports dependency injection, but does not implement it.
 Nonetheless, it is very easy to use any dependency injection framework you desire.
 We recommend to use [Guice](https://github.com/google/guice) and will demonstrate its integration in this section.
-Since it is already included in the `quantummaid-essentials` dependency, there is no need to add another dependency.
+Since it is already included in the `quantummaid-essentials` dependency, there is no need to add another dependency to the `pom.xml` file.

-Look at the `GreetingLogger` class in the project:
+Open the `GreetingLogger` class in the project and modify it to look like this:
 <!---[CodeSnippet](logger)-->
 ```java
 package de.quantummaid.tutorials;